 This course focuses on effective strategies and methods for teaching mathematics to students with mild to moderate disabilities.
-It is designed to provide educators with the knowledge, skills, and tools necessary to support the mathematical learning of diverse learners in inclusive educational settings.
+It is designed to provide educators with the knowledge, skills, and tools necessary to support the mathematical learning of varied learners in immersive educational settings.